Egetunch/SQL-Kolexn/contributing.md

     Use a clear and descriptive title to identify the suggestion.
     Provide a detailed description of the proposed feature or enhancement.
-    Explain why this enhancement would be useful to most OptiWork SQL users.
+    Explain why this enhancement would be useful to most SQL-Kolexn users.
     Include any specific examples or mockups, if applicable.

 Pull Requests